mark-when/docs/syntax/header.md

 Dec 29 2029: Some date
 ```

-That being said, the three dash syntax is recommended.

 Custom visualizations may prescribe special header values they might look for when parsing your markwhen document.

 Some typical header items are as follows: